vermavarun/coding/LeetCode/readme.md

           1)  if odd cycle is present then it is not bipartite.
           2)  if even cycle is present then it is bipartite.
       17) Eulerian Path - A path that visits every edge exactly once.
+      18) Disjoint Set - Used to find if two nodes are connected or not.
+It is used to find the cycle in the graph.
+It is used to find the connected components in the graph.

 </details>
 ## STEPS TO SOLVE:
 <details>
     <summary>Click to expand</summary>
 1) Identity the problem.
 Clear the doubts.
 2) Write Pseudo Code first
 3) Try Brute Force